How the Straight Leg Test Can Help Determine If You Have Sciatica

 How to Interpret the Straight Leg Raise Test?

 A positive result happens when pain radiates down the leg to at least below the knee when your afflicted leg is raised between 30 degrees to 70 degrees.
 Many times, patients feel pain all the way down to the big toe.
 The sensitivity might improve when you extend your foot upward between 10 and 30 degrees toward your shin.
 This movement uses muscles in the front part of your lower leg.
 Relevant history and decreased range of motion are also taken into consideration.

-A negative straight leg raise test (i.e., no pain radiating down the leg with the test maneuver), may indicate that your pain is not due to a significant herniation, however it is only one of several potentially useful pieces of information Depending on the results of your physical exam, your physician may feel the need to order more diagnostic tests.
+A negative straight leg raise test (i.e., no pain radiating down the leg with the test maneuver), may indicate that your pain is not due to a significant herniation, however it is only one of several potentially useful pieces of information.
+Depending on the results of your physical exam, your physician may feel the need to order more diagnostic tests.

 A negative or non-positive test result is when the lower back is the only place you experience pain and you do not have the radiated pain below the knee.
-Some physicians may order more tests based on your straight leg test.

 "When the SLR is performed the physician is looking for a couple of different things: first is how high can the the leg be flexed before the pain starts to increase, is there any tingling or numbness produced with the test and what is the expression on the patients face," adds Buncke.
-"This last one my sound strange to the layperson but most people cannot control their facial expressions when they experience pain so this can help the physician determine if the pain is nerve related or joint related."
+"This last one may sound strange to the layperson but most people cannot control their facial expressions when they experience pain so this can help the physician determine if the pain is nerve related or joint related."

 "If this test is positive it is recommended you seek care from a doctor of chiropractic or a physical therapist as soon as possible.
 Therapeutic intervention will shorten your recovery time and allow you to get back to your normal daily activities faster and decrease the chances of a relapse in your condition," says Buncke.